 - Be patient, as different tattoos take different times to heal.

-For breastfeeding moms, it is also good to know regulations regarding break milk donating and the safety concerns related to breastfeeding and tattoos.
+For breastfeeding moms, it is also good to know regulations regarding breast milk donating and the safety concerns related to breastfeeding and tattoos.
 Both are deemed primarily safe, but since tattooing has inherent risks, it’s something to consider when you’re in a susceptible position, like breastfeeding.

 Feel free to contact your artist if you are worried about your tattoo.
 They would be happy to look at it if something looks off or isn’t healing in the recommended timeframe.